kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Syntax:
 	void Network :: SGD();
 #### Description:
-SGD stands for the idea of Stochastic Gradient Descent to speed up the learning of the network.
+SGD stands for the idea of Stochastic Gradient Descent to speed up learning process of the network.
 This method is responsible to complete a forward pass and backward pass on a mini batch and compute the average nabla_b and nabla_w vectors over the batch.
 It reads in the expected values from the expected_values file and assign the values to the Expected_Values matrix.
 It starts a loop which goes upto the batch_size.
 This loop calls the ForwardPropagation() and BackPropagation() for each training input data at a particular mini_batch_index.
 Once the loops ends, it is responsible to update the values of weights and biases using the sum of cost partials.
+At the end of the function, the sum of the cost partials are set to 0 again.

 ### 6. Train()
 #### Syntax:
 	void Network :: Train();
+#### Member Description:
+A member named SGD_Calls is declared in the function to get a number for how many times the SGD() needs to be called to complete an epoch.
+It is calculated by (size of test data)/(batch size).
 #### Description:
+This method is responsible for training the network until all training data inputs are exhausted.
+It performs the training as many times as the number of epochs entered by the user.
+This method is responsible to assign the values to the test_data_indices initially to the values which represent their respective position in the test_data file.
+Once initialized, the test_data_indices are shuffled at the start of every epoch.
+The loop makes sure to jump to the beginning of the test_data file and expected_values file at the start of every epoch.
+Also, it sets the num_correct to 0 at the start of every epoch.
+The nested loops are set up, which takes care of the calling SGD() and also, updates the mini_batch_indices vector.
+At the end of every epoch, the efficiency of the network built is displayed with the number of correct outputs found generated during the learning of the network.
+As the number of epochs are completed, a file of the network built is made, which stores all the required information of the netwrok that was built.

 ### 7. Update()
 #### Syntax:
 	void Network :: Update();
 #### Description:
+Like its name suggests, this method updates the weights and biases matrices of the network.
+It consists of a loop which goes from the first layer of the netwrok to the last layer, updating the weights and biases matrices in that layer.
+It requires the cost partials to be calculated before updating the weights and biases matrices.

 ### 8. Classify()
 #### Syntax: